First Clown: Is she still having

 Laertes: Let the devil have your soul!

 Hamlet: Let go of me.
-There is something inside of me you don't want to mess with!
+There is something inside of me you don't want

 King: Separate them.